lthomes/glycontact/README.md

 - *glycontactNotebook.ipynb*: Notebook demonstrating how to use all the functions to process glycan data
 - *process_data.ipynb*: Notebook used to develop the package: testing PDB to IUPAC conversions, creating ways to analyze glycans...

-Folders named using to the IUPAC glycan nomenclature contains PDB files from https://glycoshape.org/
+PDB files are in the glycans_pdb folder.
+Folders are named using to the IUPAC glycan nomenclature and contain PDB files extracted from https://glycoshape.org/